acorn-io/acorn-oss-workshop/volumes.md

   }
 ```

-The Acornfile should now look like the following:
+Your Acornfile should now look like the following:

 ```
 containers: {